 If a zone is specified, this command reloads only the given zone.

-'''
+If no zone is specified, the reloading happens asynchronously.

 retransfer zone [class [view]]

-'''

 This command retransfers the given secondary zone from the primary server.

 If the zone is configured to use inline-signing, the signed version of the zone is discarded; after the retransfer of the unsigned version is complete, the signed version is regenerated with new signatures.